-When you file a personal injury lawsuit in Kentucky civil court, your attorney will have to prove that the at-fault party or parties in your claim acted in negligence and caused your accident.
-The basis of proving negligence in your claim will depend on the circumstances of your case.
+When you file an injury lawsuit in Kentucky civil court, your Kentucky accident lawyer will have to prove that the at-fault party or parties in your claim acted in negligence and caused your accident.
+The basis of proving negligence in your injury claim will depend on the circumstances of your case.

-However, you and your attorney will generally need to establish four elements to successfully prove negligence in a Kentucky personal injury case.
+However, you and your Kentucky trial attorney will generally need to establish four elements to successfully prove negligence in a Kentucky personal injury case.

-Anytime you want to talk to a knowledgeable lawyer about your recent crash, personal injuries, or the potential for financial recovery, call (502) 589-2700.
+Anytime you want to talk to a knowledgeable Kentucky injury lawyer about your recent crash, personal injuries, or the potential for financial recovery, call (502) 589-2700.

-We offer free, zero-obligation consultations to give you the chance to chat with an attorney about your future.
+We offer free, zero-obligation consultations to give you the chance to chat with an experienced injury attorney about your future.
 If you can’t make it to our Louisville office, we’ll come to you at your home or hospital.
-Let us be your go-to team of attorneys after any type of personal injury in Louisville and all throughout Kentucky.
+Let our Kentucky law firm be your go-to team of attorneys after any type of injury in Louisville and all throughout Kentucky.
 Schedule your free consultation today.

-Many people try to go through their Louisville personal injury claim without the representation of an experienced attorney.
+Many people try to go through their claim without the representation of an experienced attorney.
 Insurance company representatives are very skilled at reducing or eliminating compensation.
-It’s extremely difficult to maximize the value of your Louisville personal injury claim without skilled legal representation on your side.
+It’s extremely difficult to maximize the value of your injury case without skilled legal representation on your side.

 “Chris Meinhart has been my “go to” attorney for several years now, and has been invaluable on a number of different levels.
 He is able to navigate the system of courts, other attorneys, judges etc to the benefit of his clients in a expeditious and ethical way, always having his client’s best interest in mind.
 When I need a legal opinion, Chris is always my first call.”Casey C.